Location: Gardner, MA Category: Professional (Staff Member) Posted On: Wed Jun 6 2018 Job Description:

 General Statement of Duties

-Submit selected student artifacts demonstrating effective instruction and student learning to the online portfolio system.
+Submit selected student artifacts and instructional materials (lessons, units, assignments, etc.) demonstrating effective instruction and student learning to the online portfolio system.

-Conduct diagnostic, formative, and summative assessment to inform instruction and measure student learning.
+Conduct formative and summative assessment to measure student learning.

 Complete student progress reports twice per academic year.

 Participate in student progress team meetings with colleagues (administration, advisors, instructors, etc.).

 Implement evidence-based instructional practices within their classroom.

 Effectively utilize technology to enhance student learning and increase student progress.
 All ESOL instructors must use Google Classroom, Google Applications for Education, and Newsela, to enhance the delivery of academic content and digital literacy skills amongst their students.

 Engage in common planning time with peers offering the opportunity for a collegial exchange of ideas and the development of creative and engaging lessons.